JamieDixon/GraphViz-C-Sharp-Wrapper/README.md

 var getProcessStartInfoQuery = new GetProcessStartInfoQuery();
 var registerLayoutPluginCommand = new RegisterLayoutPluginCommand();

-// GraphVizWrapper can be injected via the IGraphVizWrapper interface
+// GraphGeneration can be injected via the IGraphGeneration interface

-var wrapper = new GraphVizWrapper(getStartProcessQuery,
+var wrapper = new GraphGeneration(getStartProcessQuery,
 								  getProcessStartInfoQuery,
 								  registerLayoutPluginCommand);